Hurricane Harvey Is Testing Our Ability To Communicate Natural Disaster Risks

 Sarah Watson, a climate and flood risk communication consultant that does contract work for the National Oceanic and Atmospheric Administration, told HuffPost she sees the problem as cultural.
 Many people associate tropical storms with wind and storm surges but not necessarily with heavy rain — which often proves to be the most destructive effect.
 When a storm like Harvey is downgraded from a Category 4 hurricane to a tropical storm, for example, people are often quick to think the threat has subsided.

-Gina Eosco, a social scientist and risk communication expert at Eastern Research Group, addressed this in a pair of posts to Twitter on Saturday.
+Gina Eosco, a risk communication consultant, addressed this in a pair of posts to Twitter on Saturday.

 As Watson sees it, a larger issue is how Americans use — and react to — certain language.

-Note: This article has been amended to reflect Gina Eosco’s current position; she is no longer with Eastern Research Group.